General Classical Music Trivia

 Answer: Smoothly

-Question: in which century did Dmitri Shostakovich live?
+Question: Which century did Dmitri Shostakovich turn drama into sound?

 Answer: 20th